0xReki/0xreki.github.io/_posts/2019/2019-09-09-rishan-kaihou-cologne-at-connichi-2019.md

 But you have to stand with those high tables.
 I swipe some high chairs from the balcony.
 After the lesson, I take the materials back into the room with me.
-The entrance area can't be locked up and I'm not a fan of leaving our materials unattended.
+The entrance area can't be locked up, and I'm not a fan of leaving our materials unattended.

-On Sunday we encounter a familiar problem: we need a 3rd table.
+On Sunday, we encounter a familiar problem: we need a 3rd table.
 So another table is set up in the entrance area.
-Since it's for a group of people that already play I leave them and visit once in a while.
+Since it's for a group of people that already play, I leave them and visit once in a while.
-A little later I'm being called outside: “Thai, can you come quickly?
+A little later, I'm being called outside: “Thai, can you come quickly?
 We need help with scoring.”
 Of course, I get out to help.
 Huh?
 A very rare hand awaits me:

 <picture>
   <source srcset="{{ '/blog/images/2019-09-09-ryanpeikou.avif' | prepend: site.static_url | absolute_url }}" type="image/avif">